 Researchers from The University of Western Australia have shown that electromagnetic stimulation can alter brain organisation which may make your brain work better.

 In results from a study published today in the prestigious Journal of Neuroscience, researchers from The University of Western Australia and the Université Pierre et Marie Curie in France demonstrated that weak sequential electromagnetic pulses (repetitive transcranial magnetic stimulation – or rTMS) on mice can shift abnormal neural connections to more normal locations.

-The discovery has important implications for treatment of many nervous system disorders related to abnormal brain organization such as depression, epilepsy and tinnitus.
+The discovery has important implications for the treatment of many nervous system disorders related to abnormal brain organization such as depression, epilepsy, and tinnitus.

 To better understand what magnetic stimulation does to the brain Research Associate Professor Jennifer Rodger from UWA’s School of Animal Biology and her colleagues tested a low-intensity version of the therapy – known as low-intensity repetitive transcranial magnetic stimulation (LI-rTMS) – on mice born with abnormal brain organization.

-Lead author, PhD candidate Kalina Makowiecki, said the research demonstrated that even at low intensities, pulsed magnetic stimulation could reduce abnormally located neural connections, shifting them towards their correct locations in the brain.
+Lead author, PhD candidate Kalina Makowiecki, said the research demonstrated that even at low intensities, pulsed magnetic stimulation could reduce abnormally located neural connections, shifting them toward their correct locations in the brain.

 “Our findings greatly increase our understanding of the specific cellular and molecular events that occur in the brain during this therapy and have implications for how best to use it in humans to treat disease and improve brain function,” Ms Makowiecki said.